outs1der/minbar/README.md

 ### python-minbar ###

 * Python package for reading MINBAR database files
+* Requires Python 2 or 3, NumPy, and Astropy
 * Compatible with MINBAR v0.9

 ### Getting Started ###